happi/theBeamBook/README.md

 A comment in the code starts with '//'.

 <!-- #### Callouts
-     What type of callout to use and for what (note, warning erc.)
+     What type of callout to use and for what (note, warning etc.)

 -->

 #### Linking to OTP/Erlang source code

-When refereing to the source code of Erlang/OTP please add a link to a tagged version (not to master) of the code on github, as in:
+When refering to the source code of Erlang/OTP please add a link to a tagged version (not to master) of the code on GitHub, as in:

 ----